-- We are familiar with the guidance and information contained with part 5 KCSiE 2022 and also DfE guidance https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/999239/SVSH_2021.pdf which has been produced to assist schools and colleges to manage cases of sexual violence and harassment between pupils. - 2.
+- We are familiar with the guidance and information contained with part 5 KCSiE 2023 and also DfE guidance https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/999239/SVSH_2021.pdf which has been produced to assist schools and colleges to manage cases of sexual violence and harassment between pupils. - 2.
 We recognise more information on how to respond to cases is contained within the schools safeguarding handbook. - 3.
 At our school we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other pupils. - 4.
-We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy or anti-bullying policy in the first instance.
+We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy or anti bullying policy in the first instance. - 5.
+However, we recognise that some allegations may be of such a serious nature that they may raise safeguarding concerns. - 6.
+All staff should recognise that children are capable of abusing their peers.
+All our staff should be clear about our school or college policy and procedures with regard to child-on-child abuse. - 7.
+We recognise the importance of an ambitious broad and balanced curriculum which develops students understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 8.
+We will ensure that, in our school or college, our policy will include procedures to minimise the risk of child-on-child abuse. - 9.
+We recognise and will ensure that systems should be in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously.